bookia20/devday18/README.md

 ## Architectural Diagram
 ![architecture-overview-lab3.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab3/Screen+Shot+2017-11-17+at+1.11.32+AM.png)

-## Create IAM Roles for the Crawler and ETL jobs
+## IAM Roles for the Crawler and ETL jobs

 On the IAM service Page, select Roles in the left pane.
 There should already exist following two IAM roles:
 1- **nycitytaxi-devday18-etlrole**